confluentinc/ksql/docs-md/tutorials/basics-docker.md

 1. Use `SELECT` to create a query that returns data from a TABLE.
-This query includes the `LIMIT` keyword to limit the number of rows returned in the query result, and the `EMIT CHANGES` keywords to indicate we wish to stream results back.
+This query includes the `LIMIT` keyword to limit the number of rows returned in the query result, and the `EMIT CHANGES` keywords to indicate you that want to stream results back.
 This is known as a [pull query](../concepts/queries/pull.md).
 See the [queries](../concepts/queries/index.md) for an explanation of the different query types.
 Note that exact data output may vary because